Peter Nicol: Retirement

 In July 2006, Nicol announced that he would be retiring after the 2006 World Open in September.
 Nicol's final match was a loss to Thierry Lincou in the quarter-finals.

-Nicol turned his focus to promoting the game, providing sponsorship, support and coaching through his company Peter Nicol Squash, and promoting events worldwide through Eventis Sports Marketing Ltd. Following a move to the United States, he set up the Nicol Champions Academy in New York and co-founded SquashSkills, an online coaching resource aimed at delivering squash coaching from many of the world's top players.
-He started Nicol Squash club in New York after his retirement.
+Nicol turned his focus to promoting the game, providing sponsorship, support and coaching through his rackets company Nicol, and promoting events worldwide through Event is Sports Marketing Ltd. Following a move to the United States, he set up the Nicol Champions Academy in New York and co-founded SquashSkills, an online coaching resource aimed at delivering squash coaching from many of the world's top players.

+Peter and his wife Jessica Winstanely now own and operate Nicol Squash club in New York and Nicol Rackets in New Jersey, a 20,000 square foot multi-rackets club that houses 4 padel courts, three squash courts, and one pickleball court, and are continuing to expand in the racket sports space.